omicscodeathon/mendel_t1d/README.md

 This repository is structured as follows:

 * data: Contains the raw data files used in the analysis.
+* docs: Contains the project presentation and links to papers some papers used for this project.
+* figures: Contains plots generated to aid interpretation of the MR analysis.
+* output: Contains the MR analysis results and supplementary material.
 * scripts: Contains the instrumental variable selection and statistical analysis scripts.
-* output: Contains the MR analysis results.
 * README.md: Contains a summary of the project documentation.

 ## Authors
 * Joachim Ssenkaali
 * Onan Mulumba
 * Lydia Abolo
+* Awe Olaitan

 ## Acknowledgments
-We thank IEU OpenGWAS for providing access to their data.
+We thank the MRC Integrative Epidemiology Unit (IEU) at the University of Bristol for availing open source data that was used for this study.
+We also acknowledge the African Society for Bioinformatics and Computational Biology and the NIH Office of Data Science Strategy for their support.

 ## References
 * Smith GD, Ebrahim S. Mendelian randomization: prospects, potentials, and limitations.
 Int J Epidemiol.
 2004;33(1):30-42.